-Paper bag floors are found all over the internet in a variety of styles & colours.
-They are surprisingly durable considering what they are made of… brown paper.
+Paper bag floors are found online in a variety of styles & colours.
+They’re surprisingly durable considering what they are made of… brown paper.
 Despite their name, paper bag floors are often constructed using a roll of brown builder’s paper or craft paper, rather then a bunch of recycled brown shopping bags.
 Perhaps in it’s earliest days paper bag flooring was created by those grocery bags but these days, people mostly stick to a super cheap, roll of brown kraft or builders paper.

-Right away I was struck by the diversity in the styles that people created.
+I was struck by the diversity in the styles that people created.
 Each floor looked similar but they had their own personal style.
 I liked the character that these floors gave.
-That was a selling piece for me too… usually character comes at a steep price.
-My paper bag floor, the first attempt, was my entrance… there were old, loose, crappy tiles in my entrance that desperately cried to be torn up.
-I looked into new tiles and before I knew it that project would have cost me big time.
+That was a selling piece for me too… usually, character comes at a steep price.
+My first attempt at paper bag floor was my entrance.
+Previously there were old, loose, crappy tiles in my entrance that desperately cried to be torn up.
+I looked into new tiles and before I knew it, that project would have cost me big time.
 I wasn’t prepared to do that.
 My paper bag floors, once completed, as well as the two sets of stairs (our home is a split entrance), cost me a whopping $60 in materials (100 sq’ + 12, 4’ step tops).
 Wow!
 As of now, that flooring has been in for almost 2 1/2 years and it’s still holding up fantastically.
 It’s crazy durable.
 We live in Canada and the winters are unforgiving.
 Snowy boots are often stomped in on the floors, school bags are tossed on it, equipment bags are thrown on it… and it holds up.
 We have four children and a multitude of friend traffic that abuse these floors regularly and they are surpassing our expectations, by far.

 After the floors in our entrance survived almost a year, without a hitch, my wheels started turning again… I was tired of looking at the hideous, blue, vinyl tiles that were laden all over our lower level since we moved in.
 This included four bedrooms and a long hall way, about 800 sq.’ in total.
 I did consider painting them, but I just figured it wouldn’t have the durability & character I was looking for.
 I really liked my entrance floor but my vision for lower level space included wood…THEN it happened.
 I started to research and brainstorm how I could create a faux wood floor, with paper.
 After hours and hours of digging and researching I constructed a plan.